-The Royal Victorian Aero Club is an internationally recognised flying school that has been training pilots for close to 100 years.
-Our specialist instructors are experienced in working with students from around the world.
+The Royal Victorian Aero Club is an internationally recognised flying school that has been training international students to become pilots for over 100 years.
+Our specialist Melbourne-based flight instructors are experienced in working with students from around the world.
 RVAC operates professional, safe and accredited flight training courses and lessons in a safe learning environment.
 RVAC is based at Moorabbin Airport.

 RVAC has a depth of experience with students coming from diverse backgrounds and with various training requirements.
 Our experienced team of Flight Instructors is dedicated to the development of highly competent and disciplined pilots who will possess all the necessary skills to succeed with their aviation ambitions.

 Moorabbin Airport is the leading General Aviation flight training airport in Victoria.
-The Airport’s Flight Training Schools train 800 commercial pilots each year, with 30% coming from international destinations.
+The Airport’s Melbourne Flying Schools train 800 commercial pilots each year, with 30% coming from international destinations.
 Learning to fly at Moorabbin Airport offers the trainee pilot an excellent aviation infrastructure:

 - 5 operational runways – in excess of 13km of sealed runways and taxiways